abuhelos/abuhelos/README.md

 # Andrew Buhelos

 Hi, I'm Andrew from Chicago, Illinois and recent graduate from Southern Methodist University.
-I am an aspring software developer and enjoy working with frameworks like React.
-I am planning on learning either Solidity or Node.js (or both) in the near future.
+I am a frontend software devleoper specializing in React.
 In my free time I like to play tennis and go to the gym.

 ## Skills + Experience